pramnora/python/language/modules/own/02/README.md

 **USAGE: Experienced**: If you already know what you are doing...; and, wish to run the code using other Python programming environments
 such as: IDLE/Visual Studio Code/PyCharm/-etc.
 then, all you need do is just download 2 files: [myMathsLibrary.py]/[callMyMathsLibrary.py];
-and, I'm sure, you will already know exactly how to proceed from there.
+and, run the program file called: [callMyMathsLibrary.py] for it to work.